The ember months seem to be synonymous with expenses.

 If you knew all this and failed to start preparing on time, is it even remotely possible that it will pan out as imagined?
 That will be an emphatic NO - well unless you got paid your 13th month or end of the year bonus (monies you should also consider investing a chunk of for the rainy day).

-Since the ember months are well on their way, your plan for Christmas expenses plus surviving the usual financial drought in January along with paying another term’s school fees for your child(ren) should begin now if you haven’t started already.
+Since the ember months are here, your plan for Christmas expenses plus surviving the usual financial drought in January along with paying another term’s school fees for your child(ren) should begin now if you haven’t started already.